Welcome to our Reception Class!

 9:00am Phonics

-(Busy time consists of continuous provision which includes rolling snack and milk)
+(Play and learn consists of continuous provision which includes rolling snack and milk supervised by an adult)

 11:45am Story and rhymes